 - present official transcripts from each college or university other than Illinois State at which graduate, undergraduate, or non-degree credit was earned.
 Transcripts can be emailed from the university to Admissions@IllinoisState.edu or mailed in a sealed envelope to: Office of Admissions, 201 Hovey Hall, Campus Box 2200, Normal, IL 61790-2200

 International students can learn more about specific application requirements by visiting the Office of Admissions.

 - have a cumulative GPA of 3.0 on a 4.0 scale for either the last 60 hours of undergraduate coursework or 9+ hours of coursework in a master's program.

 - have successfully completed basic college courses in calculus and statistics, principles of economics, and intermediate courses in microeconomic and macroeconomic theory.
-Students who do not meet these requirements may still be admitted into the program, but they will be expected to take additional coursework to remedy designated deficiencies.
+Students who do not meet these requirements may still be admitted into the program, but they will be expected to take additional coursework prior to beginning graduate study to remedy designated deficiencies.

 - submit official GRE scores (use institutional code 1319).

 - upload into the online application system a current resume.

 - upload into the online application system a two-page statement of purpose describing why they would like to be in the economics-applied community & economic development graduate sequence at Illinois State University.